joetanx/conjur-terraform/README.md

     - when: manual
 ```

-# 5. Example: using `remote-exec` to deploy Apache (Linux) or IIS (Windows) web servers
+# 5. Example: remote-exec provisioner

 Terraform is also able to configure deployed cloud instances using provisioners

-This section is a code dump of my example configuration
+This section is a code dump of my example configuration for using `remote-exec` to deploy Apache (Linux) or IIS (Windows) web servers

 ## 5.1.
 Linux (remote-exec/ssh)

 GitLab project name: `Terraform remote-exec SSH Demo`

-☝️ Remember that for GitLab JWT authentication to work, the project slug must match the annotation configured in Conjur policy
+☝️ Project name is important!
+Remember that for GitLab JWT authentication to work, the `project path` must match the `host identity` configured in the Conjur policy

 ### 5.1.1. index.html